The function markermap draws a heatmap of a

 left-hand side of the heatmap.

-calls markermap
+basismarkermap calls markermap with

 arguments tuned so that: no column reordering is